 Loose paper wants to settle.
 Eventually paper starts to curve down to fill a space.
 The curve can become permanent so make sure you pack your prints tightly together.

 I use a box to store my prints upright with dividers and a name tag, like a filing system.
-If I leave too much space, the prints want to sag so I bulk it out with foamboard.
+If I leave too much space, the prints want to sag so I bulk it out with foamboard (affiliate).
 Everything is nice and compact.